nikimal99/HyperDefender/README.md

 Welcome to the official repository for our paper **"HyperDefender: A Hybrid Framework Safeguarding GNNs for Hyperbolic Space"** accepted for publication at AAAI 2025!.
 This repository includes the code and data used in our experiments.

 # Paper
 Thank you for visiting!
-You can access the preprint of our paper here.
+You can access the preprint of our paper here (coming soon).

 # Highlights
 Our framework is designed to achieve the following: